-When a fluid particle surpasses the upper limit in the vertical Z direction, the computational domain is extended and new cells are created.
+When a fluid particle surpasses the upper limit in the vertical Z direction, the computational domain is extended and new cells are created (see Fig. 2.8).
 The number of boundary particles inside these new cells is immediately set to zero.
 Fluid particles can then occupy these cells depending on their position.
 The number of cells in the vertical is thus dynamically modified depending on the position of the highest fluid particle.
+Furthermore, the number of boxes decreases when the particles fall down (last frame of Fig. 2.8).
 This generates important savings in execution time, since no redundant cell computations are performed.